uNople/YoutubePlaylistManager/README.md

 2. Download the JSON for your oauth, and put it in the place that's read in

 # Dev notes

+- Some paths are hardcoded for now
+  - the DB path the WPF app looks for
+  - client_secret.json needs to be in c:\temp

 ## How to add migrations